ryanhe312/waifu2x-qt/README.md

 This tool allows you to magnify your image with smoothing, especially for anime screenshots and illustrations.

+## Requirements

+* Operating System: Windows
+* Graphics Card: Vulkan Supported

 ## Run

+Download [Waifu2x.zip](https://github.com/ryanhe312/waifu2x-qt/releases/download/1.0.0/Waifu2x.zip) and unzip it.
 Open Waifu2x.exe and follow the instructions.

 (1) Set your input path and output path in Files Panel.
 Please use same file extensions for input and output.